Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 I took a deep breath, striving to make my voice sound steady.

 "The female corpse we dissected today...
-I smelled Bitter Almonds."
+I smelled bitter almonds."

-"Yes, the scent of Cyanide."
+"Yes, the scent of cyanide."

-My voice came out a bit dry.
+My voice felt a bit dry.

 The air seemed to freeze.